EntrustCorporation/draft-rats-pkix-evidence/draft-ounsworth-rats-pkix-evidence.md

 ~~~~

 The EvidenceClaims represents an unsigned version of the evidence claims appraised by the CA.
 It MUST contain at least one claim.
+For privacy reasons, the CA MAY include only a subset
+of the EvidenceClaims that were presented to it, for example in an EvidenceBundle in a CSR.
 The CA may include in their certificate profile a
 list of verified evidence claims (identified by OID) that MAY be copied from the CSR to
 the certificate, while any other claims MUST NOT be copied.

-The extension MUST NOT reveal any privacy-sensitive information beyond confirming that:

-* The evidence was appraised by the CA
-* The private key is non-exportable.
-* The cryptographic module was booted in FIPS mode.
-* The keys have a defined expiry.
-* Any other information that indicates the private key is stored in a safe environment.

-This ensures that the certificate contains only essential information necessary for
-security verification.
-No additional information should be included to protect the privacy
-of the Attester.
-Avoiding unnecessary claims also mitigates the risk of targeted attacks, where an
-attacker could exploit knowledge of hardware versions, models, etc.
+By removing the signature from the evidence, the CA is asserting that it has has verified
+the Evidence to chain to a root that the CA trusts, but it is not required to disclose
+in the final certificate what that root is.

+See {{sec-priv-cons}} for a discussion of privacy concerns related to re-publishing
+Evidence into a certificate.

 ## ASN.1 Module {#extclaims-asn}